smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.0/index.md

 To migrate to AndroidX you must set the `compileSdkVersion` to 28 in the apps build.gradle file !!!

-## New imports due to package changes
+## Change import for OnSystemCapabilityListener
+OnSystemCapabilityListener has moved packages from `import com.smartdevicelink.proxy.interfaces.OnSystemCapabilityListener;` to `import com.smartdevicelink.managers.lifecycle.OnSystemCapabilityListener;`

 ## SdlManagerListener managerShouldUpdateLifecycle changes
 In 4.12 a new managerShouldUpdateLifecycle method was added and the old managerShouldUpdateLifecycle method was deprecated.
 In 5.0 the deprecated method was removed.
 Add link to details...